Stoneman Douglas students face new reality as classes resume

 The students' return will focus on emotional readiness and comfort, not curriculum, so there's no need for backpacks this week, Principal Ty Thompson said.

-Security will be at "all-time high" when students return to campus, he said.
+Security will be increased when students return to campus, with more officers at the school, he said.

 Barry welcomes the added security, but said it might not make much of a difference.